Getting in charge of your finances is one of the best things you can do for yourself.

 7. My Debt Epiphany

-My Debt Epiphany is created by Choncé, a personal finance expert who is also a freelance writer.
+My Debt Epiphany is by Choncé, a personal finance expert who is also a freelance writer.

-She even previously guest posted on my blog on her story of being a freelance writer.
+She even previously guests posted on my blog on her story of being a freelance writer.

 I love Choncé’s story because it’s both heartbreaking and heartwarming.

 In 2013, Choncé was a single mom who would once search for quarters in parking lots to do her laundry.